It’s the early days of an Ontario provincial election and the three political parties are on the campaign trail.

 Added August 2024: The federal Conservative Party released a campaign video titled “Canada.
 Our Home.”
 But viewers quickly realized that it was filled with stock video clips from other countries.

-Again, imagine if the Conservative Party had lived up to its promise of creating jobs and hired Canadian filmmakers and editors to produce an authentic video?
+Again, imagine if the Conservative Party had lived up to its promise of creating jobs.
+Imagine if they hired Canadian filmmakers and editors to produce an authentic video.

 Political parties and businesses are always burned by their use of stock photos and stock video.
 Why do they continue to make fools of themselves?